 In one way or another all these characters will be remembered by those whose lives they have touched.

-The most recent reviews.
+The most recent review for the collection

 Twenty colourful stories of people who have been given the names of the great and legendary and find it a challenge sometimes to live up to them.

 Colleen Chesebro’s review for What’s in a Name?
 Volume One.